 Who benefits?

-I’ve seen this thing used for nearly everything.
-Bold indicates what I utilized the AT2020 for.
+I’ve seen this thing used for nearly everything, but bold indicates what I personally utilized the AT2020 for.

 - Acoustic instruments